-If I have to cancel a non-refundable flight or accommodation, can I get my money back?
+If you have to cancel a non-refundable flight or accommodation, can you get your money back?

-With travel insurance it's possible to get a refund
+With travel insurance, it's possible to get your money back

-Travel insurance can reimburse you for lost deposits and cancellation fees you as long as:
+Travel insurance offers financial protection if an unexpected event forces you to cancel pre-booked travel plans.
+You'll be covered for any lost pre-paid deposits and cancellation fees as long as:

 - The cancellation is for reasons outside your control